kishanpatel789/kp_data_dev_site/content/posts/015_WhatIsAParquetFile.md

 Said differently, with row-based storage, the "cells" of a row are placed next to each other.
 With column-based storage, the "cells" of a column are placed next to each other.

 So what?
 Well say you need to compute the total sales across a table stored in CSV.
-You'd need to load each row into memory and find the column representing the sales of each record; then you can total the sales.
+You'd need to load each row into memory and find the column for sales; then you can total the sales.
+Even though you only need the sales column, all columns are loaded before the computation.
 But in Parquet, since all sales data are located next to each other (in a single column), you can jump to that portion of the file and ignore the other columns in the file.
 With less data to scan and process, the aggregation is faster for column-based storage compared to CSV's row-based storage.

 Ready for some heartbreak?
 Parquet files are NOT stored in columnar storage.
 At least not pure columnar storage.
 Parquet uses a hybrid approach of row-based and column-based storage.
 Here's the hierarchy of objects in the Parquet format: